 As defined in Sharangdhara samhita.

 Kwatha and others (Swarasa, kalka etc. Panchavidha kashaya kalpana) ,when further processed with heat becomes thicker and thicker in consistency (viscous- to - semisolid- to-solid ), is termed as Rasakriya.
 Thus the herbal material with the help of heat is processed till it solidifies, which ultimately can be made in to powder/tablet form, which we call GhanaSatwa.
-There are many advantages in using GhanaSatwa like:

 - Higher concentration